decentraland/documentation/content/creator/sdk7/networking/serverless-multiplayer.md

 Seeing the same content in the same state is extremely important for players to interact in more meaningful ways.

-There are three ways to keep the scene state that all players see in sync:
+There are three ways to sync the scene state, so that all players see the same:

 - **Mark an entity as synced**: The easiest option.
 See [Marked an entity as synced](#mark-an-entity-as-synced)
 - **Send Explicit MessageBus Messages**: Manually send and listen for specific messages.
 See [Send explicit MessageBus messages](#send-explicit-messagebus-messages)